 The North Lantau Hospital has recently been built in Tung Chung.
 The reasons for a new hospital in Tung Chung included:

-- The presence of the airport and the large number of tourists visiting the area, combined together with the distance and travelling times to other nearby hospitals
+- The presence of the airport and the large number of tourists visiting the area, combined together the distance and travelling times to other nearby hospitals

 - Community Geriatric Assessment Service

 - Psychiatric Outreach Service

 - Occupational Therapy

 Accident and Emergency services are available 24 hours a day.
 A full in-patient service is available with 20 day beds ready for patients who are having minor operations that will not require an overnight stay.

 The swimming pool was completed in April 2011 and was designed by Ronald Lu and Partners.
 There are two pools built within the venue.
 The swimming pool is near the entrance to the Nong Ping cable car on Tat Tung road.

 - The admission fee is $17 per person Monday to Friday and $20 per person on the weekend and on public holidays.
 Children (under 14) and the elderly (60 and over) pay $8 and $9 respectively.
 Toddlers under three are free.